cozy/cozy-stack/docs/ai.md

   "q": "Why the sky is blue?",
   "stream": true,
   "websearch": false,
-  "assistantID": "abc123"
+  "assistantID": "abc123",
+  "attachmentIDs": ["827f0fbb928b375cc457c732a4013aa7", "9a3b1c2d3e4f5a6b7c8d9e0f1a2b3c4d"]
 }
 ```

 - `q` is the user's message (required).
 - `stream` enables streaming the response via SSE deltas (defaults to `true`).
 - `websearch` enables web search for the query (defaults to `false`).
-- `assistantID` associates the conversation with an `io.cozy.ai.chat.assistants`
+- `assistantID` (optional) associates the conversation with an `io.cozy.ai.chat.assistants`
-  document (optional).
+  document.
 When set, the response includes a `relationships` block.
+- `attachmentIDs` (optional) array of ids, specifying which documents should be leveraged by the RAG.
+If specified, only the given docs will be used, i.e. no semantic search.

 #### Response